section-engineering-education/engineering-education/articles/build-a-ticketing-app-with-adonisjs-and-vuejs/index.md

 ![Test the API](/engineering-education/build-a-ticketing-app-with-adonisjs-and-vuejs/buildpreview.png)

-The image above shows how to testing the API using Postman.
+*Testing the API using Postman*

 ### Step 2 — Building the Frontend

-In setting up the Frontend, we will use the recommended Vite web development build tool to create our Vue 3 project.
+In setting up the Frontend, we will use the recommended `Vite` web development build tool to create our Vue 3 project.

 Run the following command to install using Vite: